 Pursuing Peace through Steadfast Prayer

 How do we get to peace?
 We must pray.
-We must pray that God gives us a hunger and thirst for His Word that would never end, that the Holy Spirit will reveal his truth to us, and that we will see the glory of God.
+We must pray that God gives us a hunger and thirst for His Word that would never end, that the Holy Spirit will reveal His truth to us, and that we will see the glory of God.
 We must know the flesh is going to fight us being in the Word (Romans 7:14-25), but we must keep pushing into the Word until it turns from desire to delight.

-This is a battle we win because God promises that He is with us, He will not fail us, nor will He forsake us.
-He calls us to be strong and courageous for He will enable us to be overcomers.
-May your hearts sing with the Word, “For I am convinced that neither death, nor life, nor angels, nor principalities, nor things present, nor things to come, nor powers, nor height, nor depth, nor any other created thing, will be able to separate us from the love of God, which is in Christ Jesus our Lord” (Romans 8:38-39).
+May our hearts sing with the Word, “For I am convinced that neither death, nor life, nor angels, nor principalities, nor things present, nor things to come, nor powers, nor height, nor depth, nor any other created thing, will be able to separate us from the love of God, which is in Christ Jesus our Lord” (Romans 8:38-39).

 Conclusion